rikhuijzer/blog/posts/binary-regression-priors.md

 ## Bayesian regression

-# Dont need to measure accuracy per se, just see who gets closer on the coefficients.

 To allow Turing to find parameter estimates more easily, we rescale the features like in the [Turing.ml tutorial](https://turing.ml/dev/tutorials/02-logistic-regression/):
 This rescaling subtracts the mean and divides by the standard deviation for the columns `age` and `recent`.